People

 Profile

-I am a lecturer in Criminology and I joined the University of Leicester in 2022.
+I am a sociologist and lecturer in Criminology, I joined the University of Leicester in 2022.
 I obtained an MA in Cultural Studies from Goldsmiths College (2007) and a PhD in Sociology from London Metropolitan University (2014), as such my research profile sits well in interdisciplinarity.
 Since 2014 I have been teaching and doing research in universities across the UK and France at Sciences Po Paris and Aix-Marseille University.
-In my work, I have examined how migration control operates in Europe, and I have specifically studied the impact of anti-human trafficking policies on migrant sex workers and the right of asylum for LGBTQ+ people mainly in France and in the UK.
-More recently, by adopting a transnational perspective, my research focus has shifted towards understanding the links between the criminalisation of sexualities and gender identity and the sociology of migration since the 1960s.
+In my work, I have examined how migration control operates in Europe, and I have studied different forms of forced migration and the specific impact of anti-human trafficking policies on migrant sex workers and the right of asylum for LGBTQ+ people in France, Italy and the UK.
+More recently, my research focus has shifted towards understanding the links between the criminalisation of sexuality and gender identity and the sociology of migration since the 1960s.
+Currently I am the Principal Investigator of the Leverhulme Trust-funded project Ageing LGBTQ+ Lives in the UK and Italy: Criminalisations and Migrations (2015-2017).

 Research